Puyush6889/CapitalOneChallenge/README.md

 ### What I used
 * I created JSON data for parsing as both files and arrays
 * I used the [Google Charts API](https://developers.google.com/chart/) for a diverse set of data visualization
-* I also used some jQuery
+* I used some jQuery, and I also used Materialize framerwork for a responsive front-end
 * Data compiled from: [Wikipedia](https://en.wikipedia.org/wiki/List_of_terrorist_incidents)